 Bilateral feedback sessions between Chorus and individual RSPs regarding design phase outputs.

-All RSP feedback session regarding design phase outputs.
+All RSP feedback session regarding the proposal to narrow transition scope.